 The border crossings at Klek and Zaton Doli can get quite busy during summer and particularly on weekends.
 So, your best bet is to aim to cross really early or late when traveling in the summer season.
 Also, Bosnia & Herzegovina is not an EU member state, so be sure to check whether you have any visa requirements.

 You will also need to ensure you have all the required documentation and insurances for your rental car, which the customs guys may ask for at the border.
 Plus, it will pay to confirm whether your insurance provides coverage in Bosnia & Herzegovina with your car rental company.
 Otherwise, you could be up for some big bucks if something goes wrong!

 Once you’ve got through the border, it’s also well worth considering making a pit stop in Ston along this last little stretch of road.
 Perhaps indulge in a few of the famous oysters even!

 Zagreb To Dubrovnik Private Transfer

-When on holiday in Croatia, some of us like to travel in style, comfort and most importantly to just sit back and let a professional take care of the logistics.
+When on holiday in Croatia, some of us like to travel in style, comfort, and most importantly, just sit back and let a professional take care of the logistics.
 Hello, private transfer!